sockjs/sockjs-node/README.md

   controlls how often this is done.
 By default a heartbeat packet is sent every 25 seconds.  </dd>

-<dt>client_heartbeat_interval (milliseconds)</dt>
+<dt>client_heartbeat_reply (boolean)</dt>
-<dd>The server may ask the client to periodically send empty data
+<dd>By default SockJS relies on TCP/IP for detecting network
-  frames to ensure that the client is still present.
-Set this value to desired interval to enable this functionality.
-By default sending heartbeats from the client is disabled.</dd>
+  issues.
+This has its problems - due to the nature of TCP/IP timeouts when you physically turn off the server or the browser the other party may not notcie this immediately.
+In some cases it is neccessary to detect this kind of error conditions in a timely fashion.
+With this option set to `true`, the server asks the client to respond to its heartbeats and if the response doesn't come - it will automatically close connection.
+This option also enables similar functionality on the client side - the client will close session if no heartbeats or data is received for longer than `server_heartbeat_interval`.
+By default relying on heartbeats is disabled and this option is set to `false`.</dd>

 <dt>disconnect_delay (milliseconds)</dt>
 <dd>The server sends a `close` event when a client receiving